Boldly Driving Systems Change for Gender & Racial Justice

 What We Do

 Our goal is to raise transformational gifts to make the maximum investment in and with communities across the state to create a world of equal opportunity for women and girls.

 How We Are Different

-At the Women’s Foundation of Minnesota, we apply an Intersectional Equity Framework™ inclusive of gender, race, place, and additional identities (ethnicity, sovereignty, class, age, ability, LGBTQ+, immigration status) to our research, grantmaking, public policy agenda, and internal work.
+At the Women’s Foundation of Minnesota, we apply an Intersectional Equity Framework™ inclusive of gender, race, place, and additional identities (ethnicity, sovereignty, socioeconomic class, age, disability, LGBTQ+, immigration status) to our research, grantmaking, public policy agenda, and internal work.